-Organizations that want successful integration of baggage handling skills into their service strategy should build a strong foundation for frontline teams through training.
+Organizations that want the successful integration of baggage handling skills into their service strategy should build a strong foundation for frontline teams through training.

 What are the behaviors service reps must demonstrate in order to deliver a low-effort experience?

-In the past, rep training focused on traditional soft skills or relationship building skills — being friendly, personable, polite and nice.
+In the past, rep training focused on traditional soft skills or relationship-building skills — being friendly, personable, polite, and nice.
 While those skills are still important, they have little to no impact on the customer’s perception of the experience.

 Best-in-class companies have evolved from this traditional view of training and have started to focus on teaching and coaching skills such as Experience Engineering, Next Issue Avoidance, and the focus of this article — Customer Baggage.

 - Acknowledge: Ask key questions to understand the customer’s past experiences better.

 Sample Question: “Is this your first time calling about this issue?” or “I see that you called us recently.
 Is this call related to that last conversation?”